 Built-in Tools

-TeamWeb AI ships with a comprehensive set of built-in tools organised into categories.
+TeamWeb AI ships with a comprehensive set of built-in tools organized into categories.
 These tools are available to all assistants by default and can be toggled on or off per assistant from the assistant’s Tools tab.

 Content & Canvas